Kentown25/Retail_Sales_Perfomance/README.md

 - Data Limitations: 1 year of data (2023)

 ### Executive Summary
-- **Category Performance:** Electronics generated the highest total sales, however sales distribution is balanced across categories.
-- **Gender Insights:** Females contributed more in total sales than males.
-However, there was no significant difference (<5%).
-- **Age Group Insights:** Most sales for beauty were from individuals ages 45-54.
-Most sales from Clothing were from individuals ages 25-34.
-Most sales from Electronics were from individuals ages 55+ (38k) and 35-44(36k).
-- **Price Point Insights:** More $25 and $50 items were sold than any others.
+Overall, the analysis reveals a balanced distribution of sales across categories, minimal demographic differences, and clear patterns in price‑driven purchasing behavior.
+Electronics leads in total sales, Clothing leads in customer volume, and Beauty shows concentrated demand for high-priced items.
+The following sections will further explain these findings and highlight opportunities for improvement.

+Below is the summary page for the Tableau dashboard.

 ![Summary](Summary.png)

 ### Insights Deep Dive
 #### Category Performance:
-Electronics rendered the most amount of sales overall.
+- Electronics leads in total sales.
 However, its sales are nearly tied with Clothing at a $2K difference.
-Electronics compared to Beauty shows a $15K difference.
-Clothing compared to beauty shows a $13K difference.
-When comparing each category’s sales to total sales, no category dominates: Electronics = 34.6%, Clothing = 34.1%, and Beauty = 31.3%.
+Electronics compared to Beauty shows a $15K difference in total sales.
+Clothing compared to Beauty shows a $13K difference.
+- When comparing each category’s sales to total sales, no category dominates: Electronics = 34.6%, Clothing = 34.1%, and Beauty = 31.3%.
 The mix is balanced.
-The category that made the most amount in sales was electronics, but the category with the greater number of customers and quantity sold was clothing.
+- Though electronics leads in total sales, Clothing had the greatest number of customers and quantity sold.
+  ! upload image

 #### Gender Insights:
-There were more females than males, and females contributed a larger portion to total sales than males.
-Total sales amount was $454K, consisting of more sales from females rather than males.
+- There were more females than males, and females contributed a larger portion to total sales than males.
+- Total sales amount was $454K, consisting of more sales from females rather than males.
 There were 22 more females than males.
 Males made up approximately 49% of total sales while females made up approximately 51% of total sales.
 There wasn’t a significant difference in total sales between males and females.
-Most beauty and clothing sales were from females.
-For beauty, females led sales by $8K.
-For clothing, females led sales by $7K.
+- Females dominated sales for Clothing and Beauty.
+They led by $8K and $7K, respectively.
 Most electronic sales were from males.
 Males led electronic sales by $3K.
 Overall, there wasn’t a significant difference in sales between genders across all categories.
+-

 #### Age Group Insights: